switch-blade-stuff/dpm/README.md

 In order to take advantage of AVX512 SIMD operations, use the `avx512<T>` extension ABI tag.
 To enable AVX512 operations globally, use the `DPM_NATIVE_AVX512` option.

+### simd_mask references

+Vectorized overloads of `simd_mask` use a wrapper type to reference mask elements, this is required due to internal representation of a vectorized mask not being aligned or equal-size to `bool`, and as such requires conversion to and from `bool`.
+In particular, on x86 platforms, `simd_mask` elements have the same width and alignment as the `simd` vector, where an element of all `1`s (signaling NaN in case of `float` value type) equals to `true` and all `0`s equals to `false`.

+**Be careful when returning references to mask elements as `auto` or `decltype(auto)`.** Due to the reference wrapper being an object type, it will always deduce to `simd_mask::reference`, rather than `bool`.
+This may cause unintentional memory bugs if a reference to a stack local is thus returned.
+When assigning elements of `simd_mask` to variables or returning from a function, always use the `bool` type, unless the mask is `const`-qualified or the intention is to return a reference.